rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 #### run_branch_paml.sh
 Runs codeml in PAML using branch models, using the configuration file `0ch.ctl` for the null model that assumes a single dN/dS value across branches and the file `bch.ctl` for the model that permits different dN/dS values by branch.
 #### differential_expression.ipynb
-Runs differential expression analysis on Eurytemora RNA-Seq data, calling the helper script `deseq2eurytemora.R`
+Runs differential expression analysis on Eurytemora RNA-Seq data, calling the helper script `rna_pipe_paired.R`.
+Also should execute `deseq2eurytemora.R` after downloading and processing read data for differential expression analysis.